hershey101/hershey101.github.io/_posts/2016-09-05-Dear-Future-Wife.md

   I'll grow up just a little bit before I have kids so that she doesn't have to deal with one more kid (I doubt it though :P).
 * Just some "regular" guy
-  - Just like everyone else I get jealous, angry, want to be a bum, sometimes desire things which aren't good for me, enjoy sex etc.
+  - Just like everyone else I get jealous/angry, want to be a bum, sometimes desire things which aren't good for me, enjoy sex etc.

-%TODO(hmehta): Complete me!

 <a name="ideal-soul-mate"></a>My Ideal Soul-mate
 =================

-Humans are complicated creatures, trying to understand what goes on in one's brain is one of the most difficult questions to answer.
+Trying to determine who you are is a fairly challenging task, answering the question of who you want to be with takes things to a new level.

 The "Non-Negotiables":
 ----------------------

-Below is a list of things that
+Below is a list of characteristics that are aboslutely necessary for us to work as a couple.

--
+* Intelligence, determination, and a drive to accomplish whatever your heart desires.
+  - By intelligence, I mean a combination of book smarts as well as general common sense.

 The "Nice-to-haves":
 --------------------